Xiaomi Mi Mix 2 and the OnePlus 5 are great phones to consider for a budget of 35K

 Mi Mix 2

-Although, Xiaomi doesn’t have much of a great track record when it comes to simple pushing out updates or even security patches for that matter.
+However, Xiaomi doesn’t have a flawless track record when it comes to pushing out updates or even security patches.

-Hence, if one can settle for this sacrifice; the overall experience is enjoyable in the smartphone for every age group.
+Hence, if one can settle for this sacrifice; the overall experience is enjoyable on the smartphone for every age group.

 Honorable mentions – Battery Life and Other Features